nicholasnobida/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch can be used to write a custom hook using the matched route without having to render multiple routes.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is checking to see if the input from the user matches the criteria needed for it to pass and be stored or processed.

 1. In 1-2 sentences, define end to end testing.

+End testing is setting up tests that would validate different ways on how users might interact with the app.

 ## Instructions